100 Notable alumni of

 -

-Eli Zeira is a former major general in the Israel Defense Forces.
+Eli Zeira was a major general in the Israel Defense Forces.
 He was director of Aman, Israel's military intelligence, during the 1973 Yom Kippur War.
 He is most remembered for his ill-conceived prewar assessment that Egypt and Syria would not attack (also known as "The Concept"), despite intelligence to the contrary.

 -